barbell-math/util/src/argparse/README.md

 1. An `ArgBuilder` is created and it is populated with arguments.
 This stage is where the vast majority of your interaction with the package will take place, and is explained in more detail in the next section.
 1. The `ArgBuilder` makes a `Parser`.
-Optionally this is where subparsers could be added if you were using them.
+Optionally this is where sub parsers could be added if you were using them.
 1. The `Parser` is then used to parse a slice of strings which is translated into a sequence of tokens.